 E-Attributes are what eclipse uses to represent the parameters of a launch configuration.
-They are nothing more than a key->value mapping with a special XML syntax, and are represented in java as a TreeMap<String, Object>
+They are nothing more than a key->value mapping with a special XML syntax, and are represented in java as a TreeMap<String, Object>.

-Each E-Attribute infers its Java type from its XML element name, and supplies a key
+Each E-Attribute infers its Java type from its XML element name, and supplies a key XML attribute which will be used in the TreeMap.
+The location of the E-Attribute's value depends on the type.

 The information in this documentd was sourced from here.

 E-Attributes can be grouped into two categories, depending on how their value is stored.
 The first category is Primitive E-Attributes, representing strings, booleans, and integers.
-Primitive types always store their value in the XML attribute value
+Primitive types always store their value in the XML attribute value within their XML element.

 The remaining types are Collection E-Attributes, composed of sets, maps, and lists.
 These types store their values in sub-elements, which are specific "collection entry" E-Attributes that can only be used within the relevant collection.